LakshithaSamod/Chrome-Extension/README.md

 ### Technologies Used

-The Cricket Live Matches Chrome Extension is built using the following technologies:
+The Recent Cricket Matches Chrome Extension is built using the following technologies:

 - HTML
 - CSS